 The exact number is unknown—but is likely in the tens of thousands.
 A multimedia sidebar to accompany “No Country for Innocent Men.”

-At three publicly funded Massachusetts high schools, all the students are recovering substance abusers.
+At three Massachusetts high schools, all the students are recovering substance abusers.
 The idea is to give the kids a safe and stable learning environment where they can overcome their addictions.
 So what’s with all the weed smoking and failed drug tests?